Skip to content

 • Important: Code developed for the “BikeComputer part 1 & 2” codelab is NOT part yet of Phase 1.
 It should be committed and pushed to a separate branch of your Github repository.
 It is expected that the “main” branch contains only the Phase 1 deliverables.

-Phase 2: BikeComputer: static cyclic and event-driven implementation
+Phase 2: BikeComputer: Static Cyclic and Event-Driven implementations

 • Phase 2 is based on Phase 1.
 Every specification below is in addition to Phase 1 specifications.
 If issues have been added to your github repository, these must be solved and closed as part of Phase 2.
 Issues will be added at latest 2 weeks prior to the deadline.